-- identifying, reviewing and analyzing laws and regulations applicable to us; - recommending to the Board of Directors, and monitoring the implementation of, compliance programs, policies and procedures that comply with local, state and federal laws, regulations and guidelines; - reviewing significant compliance risk areas identified by management; - discussing periodically with management the adequacy and effectiveness of policies and procedures to assess, monitor, and manage non-financial compliance business risk and compliance programs; - monitoring compliance with, authorizing waivers of, investigating alleged breaches of and enforcing our non-financial compliance programs; and reviewing our procedures for the receipt, retention and treatment of complaints received regarding non-financial compliance matter.
+- · identifying, reviewing and analyzing laws and regulations applicable to us; - recommending to the Board of Directors, and monitoring the implementation of, compliance programs, policies and procedures that comply with local, state and federal laws, regulations and guidelines; - reviewing significant compliance risk areas identified by management; - discussing periodically with management the adequacy and effectiveness of policies and procedures to assess, monitor, and manage non-financial compliance business risk and compliance programs;

+- monitoring compliance with, authorizing waivers of, investigating alleged breaches of and enforcing our non-financial compliance programs; and - reviewing our procedures for the receipt, retention and treatment of complaints received regarding non-financial compliance matter.

-The clinical quality and compliance committee is composed of Devin O'Reilly, Dr. Sheldon M. Retchin, Tony Strange and Robert M. Williams, Jr., with Dr. Retchin serving as chair.
+Upon the consummation of this offering, the clinical quality and compliance committee will be composed of Devin O'Reilly, Dr. Sheldon M. Retchin, Tony Strange and Robert M. Williams, Jr., with Dr. Retchin serving as chair.